VovaMind/KnowledgeBase/2023/software_design_philosophy.md

 Strategic programming payoff: the window is roughly 6-18 months.

 Start ups - there is a good chance that strategic approach would be optimal there.
 There are counter examples for it.

+## Deep modules

+Modular design.
+Depedencies between modules.
+Interface vs implementation.

+Best modules: interface is much simpler than implementation.

+Interface should indicate what developers need to know for usage.
+It helps with unknown unknowns.

+Abstraction is a simplified view of an entity, which omits unimportant details.

+Deep modules: powerful functionality with a simple interface.

+Module analysis as cost versus benefit: benefit is functionality and cost is interface.

+Unix file system is a good example of a deep module.
+It's powerful yet simple.

+Shallow modules.
+Example: java I/O. Red flag: interface is complicated relative to its functionality.

+Problem with shallow module: small benefit (little functionality), hard to understand / learn / use (complicated interface).

+Idea from OOP/clean code: classes/method should be small.
+It might be verbose and hard to follow.

+## Information hiding and leakage

+TBD